oracle/docker-images/OracleWebLogic/README.md

 All scripts and files hosted in this project and GitHub [docker/OracleWebLogic](./) repository required to build the Docker images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

+## Customer Support
+We support WebLogic Server in certified Docker containers, please read our Support statement.
+For additional details on the most current WebLogic Server supported configurations please refer to [Oracle Fusion Middleware Certification Pages] (http://www.oracle.com/technetwork/middleware/ias/oracleas-supported-virtualization-089265.html)

 ## Copyright
-Copyright (c) 2014-2017 Oracle and/or its affiliates.
+Copyright (c) 2014-2018 Oracle and/or its affiliates.
 All rights reserved.